semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 ```

 Semgrep tests automatically avoid failing on lines marked with `# todoruleid` or `# todook`.

 ## Storing rules and test targets in different directories
+## Storing rules and test targets in different directories

 Creating different directories for rules and tests helps users manage a growing library of custom rules.
+Creating different directories for rules and tests helps users manage a growing library of custom rules.
 To store rules and test targets in different directories use the `--config` option.

-For the following directory structure,
+For example, the directory with the following structure:

 ```sh
 $ tree tests